In this article, you'll learn how to manage your community site's email templates.

 - Click Save at the bottom of the page to create your template.

-IMPORTANT: You must include the Community Admin Message variable in ALL new templates you create for them to function properly, as this variable is replaced with the admin’s message when the email is sent.
-In addition, if you’ve enabled Group Manager’s file attachments and/or meeting invitation features, you also need to include the Community Admin Hyperlinks variable for these options to be available.
-These two variables are not selectable via the variable interface, so the only way to get them in new templates is to copy and paste them from the Community Bulk Email template (or other template containing them), as shown below:
+IMPORTANT: You must include the [CommunityAdminMessage] variable in ALL new templates you create for them to function properly, as this variable is replaced with the admin’s message when the email is sent.
+This variable are not selectable via the variable interface, so the only way to get them in new templates is to copy and paste them from the Community Bulk Email template (or other template containing them), or manually write it, as shown below:

 Then, when creating an email, the message entered in the Community Admin Message field is what appears in place of the [CommunityAdminMessage] variable when the email is sent.